 The sources asked not to be identified because the matter is confidential.
 Verizon, CenturyLink and Citigroup declined to comment.

 The enterprise telecommunications industry has had to adapt in recent years to corporate customers seeking more sophisticated and cheaper offerings to manage their data.

-AT&T Inc has been exploring a sale of its data center assets for some time, while Windstream Holdings Inc sold its data center business for $575 million to TierPoint last month.
+AT&T Inc (T.N) has been exploring a sale of its data centre assets for some time, while Windstream Holdings Inc (WIN.O) sold its data centre business for $575 million to TierPoint last month.